Reticent93/Go-Web-Application/README.md

 # Go-Web-Application

-A simple Go web application using HTML, CSS, Go
+A simple static web page using HTML, CSS, and Golang as a server.
+To view web page, go to localhost:8080.